 This will help you set more accurate time estimates for future projects and help you foresee where improper usage of time could be a major occurrence.

 Apart from that, it will also help you overview how much time is being given to specific tasks and thus help you map out how those particular tasks should be approached and hence, completed ASAP.

 Timesheets offered by the top time tracking tools out there will, in essence, help you manage time and other resources in a more efficient way.
 Which, in turn, will help you make sure that everything is going according to plan.

-Another practice that will help you ensure smooth management of tasks and dependencies is enforcing transparency at the workplace.
+Another practice that will help you ensure the smooth management of tasks and dependencies is enforcing transparency in the workplace.